datagrok/subcommander/README.md

     os.environ['FOO_PATH'] = '/tmp/foo'
     os.execv(*sys.argv[1:])

 It doesn't even need to be a script.
-Here's a C program you can compile and use as a context file.
+Here it is again, as a C program you can compile and use as a context file.
 (Though I can't imagine why anybody would do this.)

     #include <stdio.h>
     int main(int argc, char *argv[])